Refugee Resettlement Effort

 MANNA Community Kitchen

-MANNA was started at St. John’s in 1986 and offers a hot meal, Monday, Tuesday and Thursdays at noon here in our accessible parish hall.
-MANNA also serves Meals at Edwards Church on Wednesdays at 6pm and Saturday at 11:30am to our hungry and homeless brothers and sisters.
-A crew of volunteers from neighboring religious and community organizations staff each meal.
-In 2019 MANNA provided over 25,000 meals including special meals at Thanksgiving and Christmas.
+Manna was started at St. John’s in 1986 and offers a hot meal, Monday, Tuesday Wednesday and Thursdays at 11:30am here in our accessible parish hall.
+Manna also serves Meals at Edwards Church on Saturday at 11:30am (soon to be Friday as well) to anyone experiencing food insecurity, or simply hungry.
+A crew of volunteers, your friends in the community, neighboring religious and community organizations, come together to staff each meal.
+In 2020 MANNA provided 44,757 meals at our doors, and through newly formed home delivery services including special meals at Thanksgiving and Christmas.

 The Northampton Survival Center